plexoos/offline-hft/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This goal of this project is to support the offline reconstruction and analysis of the data collected by the STAR experiment at RHIC and by the Heavy Flavor Tracker (HFT) in particular.
+This project is intended to support the offline reconstruction and analysis of the data collected by the STAR experiment at RHIC and by the Heavy Flavor Tracker (HFT) in particular.
 In the STAR CVS repository the corresponding codes can be found in the 'StRoot/' and 'offline/hft/' directories.
-While the former contains submodules which are regularly compiled and included in the official STAR releases, the latter contains modules which are not included in the official 'StRoot/' area and thus, need to be compiled by the user.
+While the former contains submodules which are regularly compiled and included in the official STAR releases, the latter contains modules which are not yet included in the official 'StRoot/' area and thus, need to be compiled by the user.

 How to compile HFT libraries from STAR CVS repository
 =====================================================

 In order to use the code in the 'offline/hft/' modules one has to move it to a local 'StRoot/' directory.
 Setup the environment and prepare directories

     starver dev
     mkdir star-soft